How to style red

 What colours go with red?

-White and black, of course, as well as muted earth tones are always appropriate.
-However, green is also predestined for colour interplay, as a complementary colour to red it is a guarantor for high-contrast outfits.
 Especially for festive occasions, dark green or crimson wrap dresses can be stylishly combined with an elegant blazer in the other colour.
 The look is suitable for everyday wear with trendy white sneakers and a belt bag.

 Red also combines very well with grey, cream or beige.
 The classic black + red always looks stylish, of course, while red + red is often something for the advanced.